-Term Definition Examples Inverse relationship For two interconnected quantities, as one gets bigger, the other gets proportionally smaller, and vice-versa.
-Interference When two or more waves combine additively Constructive interference Waves combine peak + peak or trough + trough to produce a wave of larger amplitude.
-Destructive interference Waves combine peak + trough so that amplitudes cancel one another.
-Interference patterns When two or more freely traveling waves interfere and merge via constructive and destructive interference Reflection When a wave bounces off a barrier and changes direction of travel; A wave that encounters a hard barrier is flipped on itself.
-Phase The position of one wave in relation to another

-Term Definition Examples In phase Peaks and troughs directly line up.
-Out of phase Peaks and troughs do not line up.
-180° out of phase Peaks and troughs are exactly opposite.
-Resonance When a system vibrates at a single frequency we call this a standing wave; only wavelengths that fit within an object will resonate.
-Refraction The fact or phenomenon of light, radio waves, etc. being deflected in passing obliquely through the interface between one medium and another through a medium of varying density Absorption The process or action by which one thing soaks up or blots out another Emission Something that has been emitted, released, or discharged
+Word Definition Examples

+Destructive Interference Waves combine peak + trough so

+that amplitudes cancel one another.

+Interference Patterns When two or more freely traveling

+waves interfere and merge via

+constructive and destructive

+interference.

+Reflection When a wave bounces off a barrier

+and changes direction of travel.
+A

+wave that encounters a hard barrier

+is flipped on itself.

+Phase The position of one wave in relation to another.

+In Phase Peaks and troughs directly line up.

+Out of Phase Peaks and troughs do not line up.

+180° Out of Phase Peaks and troughs are exactly

+opposite.

+Resonance When a system vibrates at a single

+frequency, we call this a standing

+wave.
+Only wavelengths that fit

+within an object will resonate.

+Refraction The fact or phenomenon of light,

+radio wave, etc. being deflected in

+passing obliquely through the

+interface between one medium and

+another through a medium of

+varying density.

+Absorption The process or action by which one

+thing soaks up or blots out another.

+Emission Something that has been emitted,

+released, or discharged.